 - That you are legally allowed to use the music in your video.

-4. Being Clearly Audible
+6. Being Clearly Audible

 Remember, the ultimate goal is for your audience to understand what you are putting across.
 If your video is just a pictorial illustration, then loud background music suffices.

-On the other hand, if your video includes an oral presentation, then make sure you can be heard above the background music.
+On the other hand, if your video includes an oral presentation, make sure you can be heard above the background music.

 With YouTube allowing users to search for videos based on duration, among other filters, we clearly can’t ignore the importance of video length in YouTube.

-6. Customized Experiences
+8. Customized Experiences

-Tap into micro-moments — times when people need to know, go, do, or buy something and turn to the closest device.
-Use data to give people what they want, when they want it.
+Tap into micro-moments.
+These are the times when people need to know, go, do, or buy something and turn to the closest device to help them achieve it.